Nafir

 Nafir (Arabic نَفير, DMG an-nafīr), also nfīr, plural anfār, Turkish nefir, is a slender shrill-sounding straight natural trumpet with a cylindrical tube and a conical metal bell, producing one or two notes.
 It was used as a military signaling instrument and as a ceremonial instrument in countries shaped by Islamic culture in North Africa, the Middle East and South Asia.
 In Ottoman, Persian and Mugulin miniatures, the nafīr is depicted in battle scenes.
+In Christian culture, it displaced or was played alongside of the curved tuba or horn, as seen in artwork of about the 14th century A.D.

 Similar straight signal trumpets have been known since ancient Egyptian times and among the Assyrians and Etruscans.
-After the fall of the Roman Empire, the straight-tubed Roman tuba, continued to flourish in the Middle East among the Sassanids and their Arabic successors.
+After the fall of the Roman Empire, the straight-tubed Roman tuba continued to flourish in the Middle East among the Sassanids and their Arabic successors.
 The Saracens, whose long metal trumpets greatly impressed the Christian armies at the time of the Crusades, were ultimately responsible for reintroducing the instrument to Europe after a lapse of six hundred years.
 The straight trumpet type, called añafil in Spanish, also entered medieval Europe via medieval al-Andalus.

 From the Middle Ages to the early 20th century, the nafīr and the straight or S-curved, conical metal trumpet kārna belonged to the Persian military bands and representative orchestras (naqqāra-khāna), which were played in Iran, India (called naubat) and were common as far as the Malay Archipelago (nobat).
 In the later Ottoman military bands (mehterhâne), the straight nafīr was distinguished from the twisted trumpet boru in which the straight tube was bent into a loop, influenced by such European instruments as the clarion.

 The instruments retain ceremonial functions today in Morocco (nafīr played in the month of Ramadan), Nigeria (kakaki played in Ramadan), and Malaysia (as a representative instrument of the sultanates the silver nafiri in the nobat orchestra).
 Its cousin the Karnay is similarly used in Iran, Tajikistan Uzbekistan and Rajistan, and the Karnal in Nepal.

 Nafir versus karnay

-The nafir has been compared to another another trumpet, the karnay.
+The nafir has been compared to another trumpet, the karnay.
 The two may possibly have been the same instrument.
 However, today a difference can be stated in terms of the instruments' dimensions.
-The karnay in Tajikistan which reaches 190-210 cm in length tends to have a larger diameter, about 3.3 centimeters.
+The karnay in Tajikistan which reaches 190–210 cm in length tends to have a larger diameter, about 3.3 centimeters.

 The nafir in Morocco averages 150 centimeters in length and a diameter of 1.6 cm on the outside of the tube.
 According to the Persian music theorist Abd al-Qadir Maraghi (bin Ghaybi, c.
 1350–1435), the nafīr was 168 centimeters (two gaz) long.